SPoovathumkadavil/Syvio-Detrola/LIT/Comp. 1/Comp 1 - Split.md

 ## Evidence 2 with Lead-In

-One of the more impactful clauses of the treaty was to provide the Delawares statehood and equal representation in government.
+One of the more impactful clauses of the treaty was to provide the Delawares statehood, for tribes "to join the present confederation, and to form a state whereof the Delaware nation shall be the head, and have a representation in Congress"(Treaty With the Delawares, 1778)

+## Analysis 2

+Strictly speaking, this was a truly revolutionary idea.
+Coincidentally, this was one of many clauses completely undermined by the United States.
+After the death of one of the Native American signers of the treaty, the air around the treaty completely changed.